willothy/nvim-cokeline/README.md

 The `truncation.direction` key simply controls from which direction a component is shortened.
-For example, you might want to set the `truncation.direction` of a component displaying a filename to `'left'`, so that if the filename has to be shortened you'll still be able to see its extension, like in the following
+For example, you might want to set the `truncation.direction` of a component displaying a filename to `'middle'` or `'left'`, so that if the filename has to be shortened you'll still be able to see its extension, like in the following example (where it's set to `'left'`):
-example:

 ![buffer-truncation](.github/images/buffer-truncation.png)